supabase/supabase/DEVELOPERS.md

 - `npm install react -w common`: installs into `./packages/common`
 - `npm install react -w www`: installs into `./apps/www`
-- `npm install react -w studio`: installs into `./studio`
+- `npm install react -w studio`: installs into `./apps/studio`

 You do not need to install `devDependencies` in each workspace.
 These can all be installed in the root package.

 ---

-## Running Docker
+## Running Docker for Supabase Studio

-To run Studio locally, you'll need to setup Docker.
+To run Studio locally, you'll need to setup Docker in addition to your NextJS frontend.

 #### Prerequsites